Why Normalize Data is Crucial for Accuracy

 It’s also sometimes difficult to know when you should normalize data and when you should use unnormalized data.
 To clarify, you don’t always have to choose one or the other.
 It’s possible to use different databases with normalized and denormalized data.

 Ultimately, every application has unique needs.
-You have to determine what’s best for the specific application and then decide how you want to handle data structure.
+You have to determine what’s best for the specific application and then decide how you want to standardize and handle data structure.

 Preparation takes so long in part because of the variety of data that teams are now dealing with.
 It comes from all types of locations, and it’s never uniform in nature.

-For this reason, a growing number of teams are choosing to automate this time-consuming and laborious process.
-Recent advances in data automation make it possible to normalize and merge data from disparate locations, providing uniform access to large and complex datasets.
+For this reason, a growing number of teams are choosing to automate this time-consuming and laborious process to normalize data efficiently.
+Recent advances in data automation and machine learning make it possible to normalize and merge data from disparate locations, providing uniform access to large and complex datasets.

-By automating normalization, data professionals can drastically reduce the amount of time they spend cleaning and preparing information.
+By automating normalization, data professionals can drastically reduce the amount of time they spend on data preparation and cleaning information.
 This enables them to dedicate more attention on higher-level analysis.

 How Plutora Helps With Data Processing

 As we explained in a recent blog post, automation is now a commodity.
-Unfortunately, merely automating inefficient processes won’t help move digital transformation forward.
+Unfortunately, merely automating inefficient processes won’t help transform and move digital transformation forward.

 To achieve sound automation and streamline normalization, you need to deploy the right data.
 And ultimately, this requires having the right data management framework in place.